Self Excited DC Motor

 Armature

-The armature is the rotating part of the motor.
+The continuous rotation of the armature is the main source of mechanical output in the motor.

 Field Winding